List of Ladies' Gaelic footballers: 2014 RTÉ Sports Team of the Year

 In December 2014, after winning their ninth All-Ireland Senior Ladies' Football Championship title, the Cork senior ladies' football team won the RTÉ Sports Team of the Year Award.
 They were the first female team to win the award.
 They received 27% of the vote, beating the Ireland men's national rugby union team, winners of the 2014 Six Nations Championship, by 11%.

 Players who switched codes

 Ladies' Gaelic football to association football

+Several ladies Gaelic footballers, including All-Ireland finalists, Niamh Fahey and Sarah Rowe, have gone on to represent the Republic of Ireland women's national association football team.